ropitz/gabii_experiments/README.md

 # Notebooks for exploring Gabii Stratigraphic Matrix Data
 *  'gabii_matrix_web.ipynb' - This notebook is set up to explore stratigraphic relationships within Area C and visualize different parts of the matrix.
 This tool is complementary to the y-ed software currenly in use.

+* Gabii Kobo API is an experiment in merging the current and in-development data collection workflows, as if the current one was legacy, and the in-development one was live.